jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part4.md

   </tr>
   <tr>
     <td align="center">Intersect</td>
-    <td>Appends information when a feature in the join feature class overlaps a feature in the target feature class.</td>
+    <td>Appends information when a feature in the join feature class <b>overlaps</b> a feature in the target feature class.</td>
   </tr>
   <tr>
     <td align="center">Completely Within</td>
-    <td>Appends information when a feature in the target feature class is completely inside the geometry of a feature in the join feature class.</td>
+    <td>Appends information when a feature in the target feature class is <b>completely inside</b> the geometry of a feature in the join feature class.</td>
   </tr>
   <tr>
     <td align="center">Within a Distance Of</td>
-    <td>Appends information with a feature in the target feature class is within a defined distance of a feature in the join feature class.</td>
+    <td>Appends information when a feature in the target feature class is <b>within a defined distance</b> of a feature in the join feature class.</td>
   </tr>
 </table>